python/peps/pep-06xx.rst

 The current implementation of ``locals()``  and ``frame.f_locals`` returns a dictionary that is created on the fly from the array of local variables.
 This can result in the array and dictionary getting out of sync with each other.
-Writes to the ``locals()`` do not show up as modifications local variables.
-Writes to local variables can ven get lost.
+Writes to the ``locals()`` may not show up as modifications to local variables.
+Writes to local variables can get lost.

 By making ``locals()`` and ``frame.f_locals`` return a view on the underlying frame, these problems go away. ``locals()`` is always in